itsmillertim3/perform2021/performanceEngineering-as-a-Self-Service/content/01_Preflight/index.md

 Now we need to re-initialize the environment.

-Run the following command and follow the process from above.
+Run the following commands, then follow the process from above.

 ```bash
 cd ~